mlochbaum/BQN-Musician/src/theory/symmetric.md

-# Symmetric scale
+# Symmetric scales

 Some [scales](scale.md) are symmetric when transposed: that is, shifting by some number of steps smaller than 12 leaves the scale unchanged.
 They're known as [modes of limited transposition](https://en.wikipedia.org/wiki/Mode_of_limited_transposition) because the number of *distinct* transpositions of the scale is smaller than the number of notes it has.
 Unwieldy and unintuitive, so we'll call them "symmetric scales" on this site.

-For the most part I don't find these scales musically interesting.
-However, they need to be accounted for when counting scales, and enumerating them is an interesting enough problem to discuss.
+For the most part I don't find this collection of scales musically interesting (a few classical composers have been drawn to the way their ambiguity makes for smooth modulations).
+However, they're a complication when counting scales, and enumerating them is an interesting enough problem to discuss.

 <!--GEN ring.bqn
 ring.DrawRow {12⥊𝕩-'0'}⌾⊑¨ ⟨